Dear colleague,

 - But on the other hand, they held an unwavering faith that, eventually, they'd be freed.
 They reminded themselves that folks were working to find them, that their release would come eventually.

 For Collins' book, he used the Stockdale Paradox to explain how the “good to great” companies handled challenging times.
-By holding onto a deep belief that they'd eventually succeed while simultaneously confronting harsh realities, they were able to make the necessary changes and to persevere through adversity.
-It was this paradoxical blend of realism and optimism that proved crucial to long-term success in the company's Collins spends the book examining.
+By holding on to a deep belief that they'd eventually succeed while simultaneously confronting harsh realities, they were able to make the necessary changes and persevere through adversity.
+It was this paradoxical blend of realism and optimism that proved crucial to long-term success in the companies Collins spends the book examining.

 Once you start looking for this dynamic, you see it everywhere.